 Experience

-I’m currently involved in developing new computational methods for the analysis of modular structure of brain functional connectivity networks with the tools of quantum information, information theory and complex networks theory.
-I’m carrying out my research currently at the BrainetLab of Angelo Bifone, in the CNCS, Istituto Italiano di Tecnologia.
-I am the developer of the networkqit package, a Python package to do computations in the framework of spectral entropies of complex networks.
+Developed new computational methods for the analysis of modular structure of brain functional connectivity networks with the tools of quantum information, information theory and complex networks theory.
+Research done at the BrainetLab of Angelo Bifone, in the CNCS, Istituto Italiano di Tecnologia.
+Developer of the networkqit package, a Python package to do computations in the framework of spectral entropies of complex networks.
+This work combined methodological research, scientific software development, and day-to-day collaboration with experimental researchers.

 • Spring-Summer 2017